-- 1. Select Configuration, and then select SIEM Settings.

-- 2. Select Enable SIEM Integration to turn on the feature.

-- 3. From the Integration Type list, select QRADAR.

-- 4. Enter the details for your QRadar configuration:

-- Hostname

-- Port

-- Cert

-- Key

-- 5. Click Validate Settings.

-- 6. Click Save Changes to confirm and save.
+- 1. Select Configuration, and then select SIEM Settings. - 2.
+Select Enable SIEM Integration to turn on the feature. - 3.
+From the Integration Type list, select QRADAR. - 4.
+Enter the details for your QRadar configuration: - Hostname - Port - Cert: This is the client certificate required when sending events to a syslog server using mutual TLS (mTLS) authentication. - Key: This is the mTLS client certificate private key. - 5.
+Click Validate Settings. - 6.
+Click Save Changes to confirm and save.